zju3dv/neuralbody/README.md

 ### Potential problems of provided smpl parameters

 1. The newly fitted parameters locate in `new_params`.
 Currently, the released pretrained models are trained on previously fitted parameters, which locate in `params`.
-We will release pretrained models on `new_params` recently.
 2. The smpl parameters of ZJU-MoCap have different definition from the one of MPI's smplx.
     * If you want to extract vertices from the provided smpl parameters, please use `zju_smpl/extract_vertices.py`.
     * The reason that we use the current definition is described at [here](https://github.com/zju3dv/EasyMocap/blob/master/doc/02_output.md#attention-for-smplsmpl-x-users).